Jake McCarthy Player Props: Diamondbacks vs. Marlins

-The Arizona Diamondbacks and Jake McCarthy, who went 0-for-4 last time in action, take on Trevor Rogers and the Miami Marlins at LoanDepot park, Friday at 6:40 PM ET.
+The Arizona Diamondbacks and Jake McCarthy, who went 0-for-4 last time out, battle Braxton Garrett and the Miami Marlins at LoanDepot park, Saturday at 4:10 PM ET.

 Jake McCarthy Game Info & Props vs. the Marlins